interblitz/pdfminer.six.one/README.md

 -------

 * Added text style analyses for grouping lines algorithm
-* Added lines, rect and other objects analyses for grouping lines algorithm
+* Added lines, rects and other objects analyses for grouping lines algorithm
 * LAParams.line_margin can be greater for better grouping lines result, recommended value is 4.
 * LAParams.NeighborMatcher can be used for custom final neighbors detection, for example NeighborMatcher can use AI or NLTK for accepting or declining text lines grouping

-* Written entirely in Python.

 pdfminer.six
 ============